Saving Our Planet One Tree at a Time

 - Harvesting five acres of forest means an additional 1 to 1.5 tons of air pollutants left in the atmosphere.

 - Choosing to build with steel instead of wood is also the logical long-term choice.
 Steel buildings outlast wood structures by decades.

 - Construction and demolition dumps 136 million tons of wood, cement, and debris into over-crowded U.S. landfills each year.
 But when a steel building reaches the end of its long lifespan, the steel framing sells as scrap to be recycled once again.

 Be a Part of the Solution to Pollution

 Join the Green Movement and the Earth Day initiative and do your part to protect our air and environment.
 Support the Earth Day Canopy Project initiative by planting one or more trees each year.
 And when you build, choose green pre-engineered steel buildings.

-RHINO Steel Buildings’ commercial-grade metal buildings contain up to 90.7% recycled steel content.
+RHINO Steel Buildings’ commercial-grade metal buildings contain a high level of recycled steel.
 Our Pro-Value insulation system cuts heating and cooling costs by 50%.
 Reflective cool-coated roof panels from RHINO slash cooling costs as much as 15% more in hot climates.

 It is no wonder that environmental-conscious— and cost-conscious— people depend on RHINO for all their low-rise building projects.